-Emerson Whitney is the widely acclaimed author of numerous nonfiction books, including Heaven (McSweeney’s, 2020), Daddy Boy (McSweeney’s 2023), the forthcoming To The Island (McSweeney’s 2026), and the poetry title, Ghost Box (Timeless Infinite Light, 2014).
-In 2024, Daddy Boy won the Maine Literary Award for Memoir.
+Emerson Whitney is the author of numerous nonfiction books, including Heaven (McSweeney’s, 2020), Holding Water (McSweeney’s 2026), and the poetry title, Ghost Box (Timeless Infinite Light, 2014).

 Emerson’s work has appeared in The Paris Review, New York Magazine, The Los Angeles Review of Books and elsewhere.
 Kirkus, in a starred review, called Heaven “An incisive, nuanced inquiry into gender and body.”
 The Paris Review called Emerson “…a deft executor of their own unique style… a writer who guides with an intuitive vulnerability and honesty.”
 In a second review, Kirkus compared Emerson to Gertrude Stein, and said that he “energetically and incisively captures all of that complexity and more, demonstrating a kindred spirit to Stein’s but emerging with a voice all their own.”

-Emerson holds a PhD from the European Graduate School, and MFA from CalArts, and a BA from Goddard College.
-He completed a Postdoc as the Dana and David Dornsife Fellow in Gender Studies at the University of Southern California in 2023, and taught creative writing at Goddard College until its closure in 2024.
-Emerson is grateful to live Downeast with his family: his wife, his best friend, and a mess of dogs.
+Emerson is grateful to live Downeast with his family: his wife, his best friends, and a mess of dogs.
 He is the proud child of a housekeeper in hospitality (a long-time housekeeper at the Bar Harbor Inn and elsewhere) and has followed in those footsteps, cleaning and writing in now-called Maine, Malihkinuwi-Waponahkik, Waponahkik, Dawnland.
 Emerson has retired from teaching.

 Both Heaven and Daddy Boy were acquired by Cipher Press in the UK in 2023, check out those editions here!